Whitney Reynolds: Hosting and appearances

 Reynolds was guest speaker for the 2022 Women of Influence event put on by Peoria Magazine.
 The event was held on December 6, 2022, in Peoria, Illinois.

-In December 2022, Whitney was a featured guest on Daytime Chicago for the WGN Holiday Special discussing "Whitney's Wish List: The 2022 Curated Holiday Gift Guide”.
+In December 2022, Whitney was a featured guest on Daytime Chicago for the WGN Holiday Special discussing "Whitney's Wish List: The 2024 Curated Holiday Gift Guide”.

 In 2023, Reynolds hosted her first TEDx talk that was independently organized by the Chicago community for the TEDxWrigleyville event, held at Wrigley Field in the North Side of Chicago, Illinois.
 The talk was titled, "HOPE: A New Acronym for Ethic"l Storytelling."

-Other work
+Philanthropy

 In 2019, Reynolds received the Humanitarian Inspiration Award for We Dream in Color, a charity that collaborates with multiple organizations to support fundraising efforts for important causes.
 Also that year, she was the keynote speaker for the 2019 Legacy and Legends gathering for members of the Five Junior League.

+Reynolds has served on the board of Dress for Success and has supported several nonprofit organizations throughout the Chicago area, including the March of Dimes, The Service Club of Chicago, The Chicago Lighthouse, WINGS Program, and the Economic Club of Chicago.

 In 2022, Reynolds attended the 45th anniversary of the Ronald McDonald House Charities of Chicagoland & Northwest Indiana gala to support access to arts education by providing tuition-free arts training programs for current, future, and former students at the Chicago High School for the Arts.
 The event successfully raised over $1.3 million for nearly 14,000 Chicagoland families.

-Reynolds was a featured co-chair and active member of the Service Club of Chicago in 2023, helping to host the annual Spring Hat Luncheon.
-This event raised funds for the nonprofit’s grant program, which provides grants to charities focused on expanding facilities, upgrading equipment, and launching new community programs.
+Reynolds was a featured co-chair and active member of the Service Club of Chicago in 2023, helping to host the annual Spring Hat Luncheon, and the Economic Club of Chicago.
+This event raised funds for the nonprofit's grant program, which provides grants to charities focused on expanding facilities, upgrading equipment, and launching new community programs.

-Reynolds MCd Runway Latinx (RLx), a three-day closing celebration for Hispanic Heritage Month that benefits Pivoting in Heels.
+Reynolds has served as a keynote speaker for events hosted by Baylor University and the Highland Park Country Club, speaking on topics including resilience, storytelling, and community engagement.
+Through her work with The Service Club of Chicago, Reynolds has helped raise more than $250,000 for the organization's charitable initiatives.